Glücksforschung

 It may be due to the effects of happiness on the activity of the hypothalamic-pituitary-adrenal (HPA) axis, which regulates the immune system, hormones, digestion, and stress levels.

-Additionally, happy people are more likely to engage in health-promoting behaviors that play a role in maintaining a strong immune system.
-This includes healthy eating habits and regular physical activity.
+In addition, happy people are more likely to engage in health-promoting behaviors that play a role in maintaining a strong immune system.
+These include healthy eating habits and regular physical activity.

 Being happy can help reduce stress levels!

-Normally, excessive stress causes an increase in cortisol levels, a hormone that contributes to many of the harmful effects of stress, including trouble sleeping, weight gain, type 2 diabetes, and high blood pressure.
+Typically, excessive stress causes an increase in cortisol levels, a hormone that contributes to many of the harmful effects of stress, including sleep disturbances, weight gain, type 2 diabetes, and high blood pressure.

 A number of studies show that cortisol levels tend to be lower when people are happier.

-In a study of over 200 adult participants, the lab found that the happiest people had 32% lower cortisol levels than the unhappiest people.
+In a study with over 200 adult participants, the laboratory found that cortisol levels were 32% lower in the happiest people than in the unhappy participants.

-These effects seemed to persist over time.
-When the researchers followed up the same group of adults three years later, there was a 20% difference in cortisol levels between the happiest and the unhappiest people.
+These effects appeared to persist over time.
+When the researchers followed up on the same group of adults three years later, there was a 20% difference between the cortisol levels of the happiest and unhappiest individuals.

 Can happiness protect against heart disease?